-Use your Evans cherries or other sour cherries to make luscious brandied cherries – perfect for gifting to hosts or friends at Christmas time, or for a grown-up treat all year round.
-(Skip to recipe)
+Use your Evans cherries or other sour cherries to make Sour Cherry Brandy – you get the sweet-tart brandy to drink and luscious brandied cherries to eat.
+They’re perfect for gifting to hosts or friends at Christmas time, or for a grown-up treat all year round.
+(The Canadian Food Experience Project, September) [Skip to recipe.]

 The Canadian Food Experience Project began June 7, 2013.
 As we, the participants, share our collective stories across the vastness of our Canadian landscape through our regional food experiences, we hope to bring global clarity to our Canadian culinary identity through the cadence of our concerted Canadian voice.
 Please join us.
 This month’s topic is:

-My Cherished Canadian Recipe: Evans Cherries in Brandy
+My Cherished Canadian Recipe: Evans Sour Cherry Brandy

 The cherries are ripe!
 The cherries are ripe!

 The Evans cherry boughs are hanging heavy with their ruby jewels, and they truly are a Canadian treasure.
 It is such a thrill to see those fruits ripening and to walk out and pick a handful of the tart, juicy cherries to munch on.